davidmvenegas/TodoApp/README.md

 # ExpoTodoApp
-### A Boilerplate Expo Todo app for bootstraping other projects, written entirely in TypeScript
+### A Boilerplate Expo Todo app for bootstraping other projects - written entirely in TypeScript

 Comes with:
 - Navigation
 - Authentication